ZanSara/zansara.github.io/content/about.md

 I love science fiction and space exploration, I enjoy challenging hikes in nature and learning languages, as much as such process can be enjoyed.

-I speak Italian as a native and fluent English, but I've also learned French during my time at CERN, I'm studying Hungarian for family reasons, and Portuguese because I currently live there.
+I speak native Italian and fluent English, but I've also learned French during my time at CERN, I'm studying Hungarian for family reasons, and Portuguese because I currently live there.
 I still can understand some Russian and I have a very basic understanding of Chinese, both from my teenage and university years.